emilerose2/reference-website/README.md

 13. What are different types of display properties?
 -Most notibaly the primary display properties are inline/inline-block, flex/inline-flex, grid/inline-grid and many more.
 In order to implement grid/flex layouts you must apply these display properties.

+14. Write a brief explanation of flexbox property -Flexbox property in short is a layout configuration which allows the user to distribute space between items in a one-dimensional layout using values such as align-items, flex-direction, etc.